 Wiener Werkstätte card #77 by Oskar Kokoschka.

 Kokoschka’s illustrated book in 1908 The Dreaming Youths, reflects the interest in figural fantasy that was beginning to permeate Viennese art.
-The increasing use of primary hues, broken line, and organic forms floating in fields of space; all point to an interest in child psychology and the notion of the uncorrupted imagination.
+The increasing use of primary hues, broken lines, and organic forms floating in fields of space; all point to an interest in child psychology and the notion of the uncorrupted imagination.
 This was after all Freud’s Vienna where a prominent wealthy class could indulge in psychoanalysis.
 We see this interest in primitivism also figure prominently in the 1907-08 postcard designs of Rudolf Kalvach and Carl Krenek (both fellow students of Kokoschka at the Kunstgewebeschule) whose use of primary colours and woodcut-like marks are beautiful examples of pre-Expressionism.

 The interest in primitivism would also be coupled with an interest in folk myths and fairy tales exemplified in Carl Otto Czeschka’s 1909 children’s book Die Nibelungen, which portrayed neo-viking sagas.
 This interest was synonymous with a new surge in Nationalism egged on by a more powerful peasant class and the increasing influence of the staunchly anti-French and anti English Franz Ferdinand.
 Bertold Löffler’s edition of cards for the Volkskeller in Salzburg (WW 911-920) as well as Remigius Geyling’s edition of cards for the Emperor’s Jubilee depicting picturesque peasant costumes (WW 164-186) all reflect this interest in folk culture.